jmart2001/testing/README.md

 ## Running

-Specify the commands for a developer to run the app from the cloned repo.
+Once the repo is cloned and the most recent version is pulled, npm start can be used to look at the web application from the current code.

+In the terminal
+  cd into /path_where_repo_is/
+  npm start

 # Deployment